 A durable packaging protects the product, prevents food waste and can also offer valuable raw material for other goods.
-For instance, did you know that the plastic packages of Pulled Oats are made of recycled plastic bottles and post-industrial waste?

 What does Paulig’s 2030 packaging target mean in practice?